1960 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1960 Proof Nickel Value

-The 1960 Proof Jefferson Nickel was a special collector-only issue struck at the Philadelphia Mint, with a mintage of 1,691,602.
-These coins were never intended for circulation and were sold to collectors in “Proof Sets.”
+The 1960 Proof Jefferson nickel was a special collector-only issue struck at the Philadelphia Mint, with a mintage of 1,691,602.
+These coins were never intended for circulation and were sold to collectors as part of annual “Proof Sets.”

-As they were saved from the time of issue, their survival rate is very high; PCGS estimates that 775,000 still exist in all conditions.
-These coins are defined by their sharp, detailed strike and highly reflective, mirror-like fields.
+Because they were carefully saved from the time of issue, their survival rate is relatively high.
+PCGS estimates approximately 775,000 still exist in all grades.
+Proof coins are defined by their extremely sharp strike and deeply reflective, mirror-like fields — a finish achieved by specially polished dies and carefully prepared planchets.

 1960 Proof Nickel Price/Grade Chart